DOMESTICATION OF FOREIGN JUDGMENTS

 The enforcement of foreign judgments process can prove burdensome to creditors.
 Let our domestication of foreign judgments legal team guide you by providing legal and professional advice.

-Florida Statute 55.501, titled the “Florida Enforcement of Foreign Judgments Act”, governs domestication of out-of-state judgments in Florida.
-This statute’s title is somewhat misleading as “foreign” doesn’t refer to a judgments act from another country, just out-of-state.
+Florida Statute 55.501, titled the “Florida Enforcement of Foreign Judgments Act,” governs domestication of out-of-state judgments in Florida.
+This statute’s title is a bit misleading as “foreign” does not mean a judgment from another country – just out-of-state.

-This is recommended to avoid problems in case the circuit court doesn’t properly serve notice to the judgment debtor.
-When the circuit court sends a notice to the judgment debtor, there is a 30-day moratorium of the courts enforced judgment execution.
-This provides the judgment debtor time to file an opposition to the final domestication of the judgment in Florida.
+This is recommended, as it will avoid later headaches in the event the clerk of court does not properly serve notice to the judgment debtor.
+After the notice is sent to the judgment debtor, there is a 30-day moratorium of judgment execution, which provides the judgment debtor time to file any opposition to the final domestication of the judgment in Florida.